antiproton/jsonchess/README.md

 jsonchess
 =========

 jsonchess is a client/server protocol for playing chess online.
+For full documentation, see [jsonchess.org][1].
 This project provides some JavaScript code to define protocol constants and assist with the implementation on both ends.

-The protocol consists of a core and several "modules".
-For full documentation, see [jsonchess.org][1].

 Each JavaScript file in this repo is described briefly below.